jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

 Aaron Judge is having another season similar to his MVP season in 2022.
-Despite his slow start, he leads all qualified outfielders in On Base Percentage, Slugging Percentage, weighted Runs Created Plus, Wins Above Replacement, weighted On Base Average and Home Runs out of our selected stats.
-He leads the entire MLB in WAR and is third among the outfielders in batting average at .321.
-He has completely electrified the Yankees offense alongside Juan Soto.
+Despite his slow start, he leads all qualified outfielders in on-base percentage, slugging percentage, weighted runs created plus, wins above replacement, weighted on-base average, and home runs among our selected stats.
+He leads the entire MLB in WAR and is third among outfielders in batting average at .321.
+He has completely electrified the Yankees' offense alongside Juan Soto.
 There is nothing more that needs to be said about the best player in the league so far this year.
-He deserves to start the all-star game as he chases another MVP season and he was rightfully voted to start after phase 1.
+He deserves to start the all-star game as he chases another MVP season and was rightfully voted to start after phase 1.

 Outfielder #2 - Juan Soto
 ---